Securities and Commodities Litigation

 Private securities claims

-Our attorneys regularly defend private securities claims, including class actions, derivative suits, and ERISA actions.
+Our attorneys regularly defend private securities and commodities claims, including class actions, derivative suits, and ERISA actions.
 Our experience makes us adept at quickly identifying the specific issues at the heart of claims against our clients, then developing and pursuing a litigation strategy that focuses intensely on those matters.

 Through this approach, we are able to target our discovery efforts at locating documents and eliciting testimony that bolsters our clients’ defense.
 We also work well with companies’ outside counsel and attorneys representing other defendants, and we know how to work within joint defense agreements to best serve our clients’ interests.